|Nutrition Facts (per serving)|

 Pat the chicken thighs with paper towels to dry and place them in the slow cooker.

-In a bowl, combine the honey, the two kinds of mustard, soy sauce, garlic, and thyme.
+In a bowl, combine the honey, the mustards, soy sauce, garlic, and thyme.

 Pour the sauce mixture over the chicken thighs.